 If you use an email marketing service like Campaign Monitor, then the tool will automatically create a plain-text version of your campaign and send it alongside the HTML version.

-However, given the importance of these plain-text emails it’s worth spending a little bit of time optimising it to help ensure you get the maximum amount of conversions from your campaign.
+However, given the importance of these plain-text emails, it’s worth spending a little bit of time optimizing it to help ensure you get the maximum amount of conversions from your campaign.

-So on that note, here are several ways you can optimise your plain-text email to help increase readability and conversions.
+So, on that note, here are several ways you can optimize your plain-text email to help increase readability and conversions.